hurbcom/challenge-bravo/README.md

 Wikipedia [Institutional Website].
 Available at: <https://pt.wikipedia.org/wiki/Currency>.
 Accessed on: 28 April 2021.
 Playstation Store [Virtual Store].
 Available at: <https://store.playstation.com/pt-br/product/UP1004-CUSA00419_00-GTAVCASHPACK000D>.
 Accessed on: 28 April 2021.

-You can use any programming language for the challenge.
-Below is the list of languages ​​that we here at Hurb have more affinity:

--   JavaScript (NodeJS)
--   Python
--   Go
--   Ruby
--   C++
--   PHP

-## Requirements

--   Fork this challenge and create your project (or workspace) using your version of that repository, as soon as you finish the challenge, submit a _pull request_.
-    -   If you have any reason not to submit a _pull request_, create a private repository on Github, do every challenge on the **main** branch and don't forget to fill in the `pull-request.txt` file.
-As soon as you finish your development, add the user `automator-hurb` to your repository as a contributor and make it available for at least 30 days. **Do not add the `automator-hurb` until development is complete.**
-    -   If you have any problem creating the private repository, at the end of the challenge fill in the file called `pull-request.txt`, compress the project folder - including the `.git` folder - and send it to us by email.
--   The code needs to run on macOS or Ubuntu (preferably as a Docker container)
--   To run your code, all you need to do is run the following commands:
-    -   git clone \$your-fork
-    -   cd \$your-fork
-    -   command to install dependencies
-    -   command to run the application
--   The API can be written with or without the help of _frameworks_
-    -   If you choose to use a _framework_ that results in _boilerplate code_, mark in the README which piece of code was written by you.
-The more code you make, the more content we will have to rate.
--   The API needs to support a volume of 1000 requests per second in a stress test.
--   The API needs to include real and current quotes through integration with public currency quote APIs

 <p style="text-align:center"> Made with 🐝 </p>